-These users are also employed for configuring the SQL server.
-You can read about the roles and authorizations that are required in the Roles and authorizations for databases (on page 21) chapter.
+These users are also used to configure the SQL Server.
+You can read about the roles and authorizations that are required in the Roles and authorizations for databases (on page 21)chapter.

 PASSWORDS

 Passwords should require an appropriate length and strength.
 This includes the use of capital letters, small letters, characters and special characters.